TheScienceMuseum/heritageconnector/_posts/2021-07-15-aeolian-network-workshop-1.md

 ---
 layout: post
-title: "Presentation: Machine Learning and Cultural Heritage: What Is It Good Enough For?"
+title: "Presentation: Machine Learning and Cultural Heritage: What Is It Good Enough For?
+(7 July 2021)"
 categories: events
 ---